xiaxicheng1989/Covid19vsFinance/README.md

 # Covid19vsFinance
-In this repository, i collect some analysis on covid19 in combination with its impact on the financial market.
+In this repository, I am looking at some analysis on covid19 and its impact on the financial market.

 It includes:
 1) Predictive analysis on new cases of Covid-19